 The least expensive option is to take a “shuttle-train” from the airport to the Trastevere train station (“Stazione Trastevere”) which runs about every half hour from 6 am to midnight.
 Go upstairs from where you come out of baggage claim and follow signs for the area where the trains leave to go into Rome.
 There is a ticket booth where you can buy tickets, but be sure to tell them that you are going to the Trastevere train station, rather than the main one (Stazione Termini), because it costs half the price, € 8.00.

 When you get to the Trastevere train station, you can take the #8 tram directly to Largo Argentina (which is also the tram’s last stop).
 You can buy bus tickets at the train station’s newsstand, and the tram stop is just across the parking lot on the left.
-The tram will go straight up a big street (Viale Trastevere), will cross the river and will then stop at Largo Argentina.
+The tram will go straight up a big street (Viale Trastevere), which crosses the river and then stops at Largo Argentina.
 From Largo Argentina it is about a 5-block walk to the Rome Center.
 Going to the Trastevere train station is less chaotic than going to the main train station, where you are also left quite a way out on the tracks.
-(The Trastevere train station also has taxis waiting out front, and a cab from there to the Rome Center shouldn’t cost more than about € 8.00).
+(The Trastevere train station also has taxis waiting out front.
+A cab from there to the Rome Center shouldn’t cost more than about € 8.00).

 ARRIVING FROM CIAMPINO AIRPORT BY BUS